olin/studentgovernment/student_government_bylaws.md

 4. spend their own money to purchase campaign paraphernalia,
 5. send emails to the Student Body regarding their campaign, or
 6. disrespect other candidates.

+Additionally:

+1. Third parties may not campaign for other students without that candidate's explicit permission.
+2. Campaign materials cannot contain inappropriate or offensive content.

 Candidates are responsible for removing their campaign materials as soon as possible after the election.